kay-gg/tags-backend/README.md

 # How to use
 ### User Mode
 #### Setup mode
-Preforms first time setup
+Preforms first time setup.
-Should create a **.tags_meta** and **tags** file .tags_meta will hold the tags files path. tags file will hold your tags
+Should create a **.tags_meta** and **tags** file .tags_meta will hold the tags files path. tags file will hold your tags.
 ```
 -S
 ```
-if they move **tags**, they will have to update the .tags_meta file
+if they move **tags**, they will have to update the .tags_meta file.
 #### Creating tag
 (create tag)